influxdata/influxdb/CONTRIBUTING.md

 Before you file an issue, please search existing issues in case it has already been filed, or perhaps even fixed.
 If you file an issue, please include the following.
 * The version of InfluxDB you are running
 * Whether you installed it using a pre-built package, or built it from source.
-* A small test case, if applicable, that demonstrate the issues.
+* A small test case, if applicable, that demonstrates the issues.
 Test cases should be in the form of `curl` commands.
 For example:
 ```
 # Delete a Measurement
-curl -G http://influxdbhost:8086/query  --data-urlencode 'db=storage' --data-urlencode 'q=DROP MEASUREMENT cpu'
+curl -G http://localhost:8086/query  --data-urlencode 'db=mydb' --data-urlencode 'q=DROP MEASUREMENT cpu'

 # Query the Measurement, it should return no data, but data comes back.
-curl -G http://influxdbhost:8086/query  --data-urlencode 'db=storage' --data-urlencode 'SELECT * from cpu'
+curl -G http://localhost:8086/query  --data-urlencode 'db=mydb' --data-urlencode 'SELECT * from cpu'
 ```
 If you don't include a clear test case like this, your issue may not be investigated, and may even be closed.